Control of gene expression in eukaryotic cells occurs at which level(s)?

 - b and c are both true

-The ara operon is an inducible operon that controls the production of the sugar arabinose.
+The ara operon is an inducible operon that controls the breakdown of the sugar arabinose.
 When arabinose is present in a bacterium it binds to the protein AraC, and the complex binds to the initiator site to promote transcription.
 In this scenario, AraC is a(n) ________.

 What are epigenetic modifications?